SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-security-data-lake-source.md

 1. **Data Access method**.
 For your subscriber to access the data, choose **S3** as the data access mode.<br/><img src={useBaseUrl('img/send-data/data-access-method.png')} alt="data-access-method.png" width="400"/>
 1. **Subscriber Credentials**.
 Enter the **Account ID** and **External ID** from the [Step 1](#step-1-grant-sumo-logic-access-to-amazon-security-lake-console). <br/><img src={useBaseUrl('img/send-data/subscriber-credentials.png')} alt="subscriber-credentials.png" width="750"/>
 1. **Notifications (S3 only)**.
 You can specify how your subscribers should be notified.
 For the time being, let's use the **Subscription endpoint** as the notification mode.
 Enter the following fields as required:
    * In **API destination role**, paste the `Role ARN` of the role from the [EventBridge API destinations](#role-2-eventbridge-api-destinations) section.
-The `Role ARN` of the role should be specific and meaningful something like `AmazonSecurityLakeRoleForEventBridge-accountid`.
+The `Role ARN` of the role should be specific and meaningful, something like `AmazonSecurityLakeRoleForEventBridge-accountid`.
    * **Subscription endpoint**.
 The Subscription endpoint is intentionally left blank because it will be added to the subscriber in later steps.
    * **HTTPS key name** (Optional).
 Name of the server certificate that is used to authenticate the subscriber's connection to the AWS Security Lake.
    * **HTTPS key value**(Optional).
 Actual value or password associated with the key.